 Want more?
 Well, since you asked so nicely…

 In recent weeks, Facebook’s been in the news for all sorts of reasons, none of which are particularly good.
-Dara Tah tells us that the company’s terms and conditions are so vague they’re “potentially” able to influence user’s voting habits in the 2016 election.
-Zuckerberg = Trump?
+Dara Tah tells us that the company’s terms and conditions are so vague they’re “potentially” able to influence users’ voting habits.
 All of this is super terrifying, but it’s packaged by Dara in a way that’s highly dynamic and super engaging.

 Ariana Grande has released her latest single, No Tears Left To Cry, and it’s resulted in a few reaction videos.
 Yasmin Caramanli has filmed one.
 In this video, she talks about how Ariana’s voice affects her, welling up at the thought of it before watching the new stuff.
 She also goes on to comment on just how incredibly weird and wonderful the music video is.
 Yasmin is a fan of Ariana and we’re a fan of Yasmin.

-Jack Edwards went interrailing last summer and has come into our subscription boxes with his own tips, tricks and hacks for creating the best experience when travelling around Europe.
+Jack Edwards went interrailing last summer and has come into our subscription boxes with his own tips, tricks, and hacks for creating the best experience when travelling around Europe.
 He talks us through his chosen routes, showing the best website to use to planing our way around.
 He also gives the way he did everything, but also shares the ways he’d do it differently.
-Travelling is always something that sounds and looks amazingly fun, and we’re very jealous of Jack, but thanks for all the good advice!
+Travelling is always something that sounds and looks amazingly fun, and we’re very jealous of Jack, but ultimately we really appreciate all the good advice!